 Each week, Shift Agent provides you with the ability to set your labor level according to your sales projections.
 These projections act as a helpful guide for you as you make the schedule for the week.
-For example, you can see how many hours you have left to schedule, or how many hours you are over budget.

 The projections are reflected in the Guide Bar for the week, so that you can see your spending in man-hours, dollars, and as a percentage.

 There are three kinds of input, and you do not have to fill out every kind.
 You only need to use the kind of information that you wish to use as a guide.

 |Labor Hours: Number of man hours you want to assign on this day|